joshua-hales/joshua-hales/README.md

 ## About Me

-I am currently a Computer Science student at Utah State University.
+I am currently a Junior in Computer Science at Utah State University.
 I enjoy learning how things work in detail.
 My curiosity and determination assist me when I tackle ambitious projects such as when I designed and built an electric guitar from scratch.
 I hope to create and contribute to some cool projects in the future.